nbarbettini/Intro-Web-Series/Day 2/README.md

 #Day 2: Let's Make a Maze!

-Today we will be making a maze website with multiple pages and learning more HTML + CSS to make them look impressive!
+Today we will be making a maze website with multiple pages, but first let's learn more HTML + CSS to make them look impressive!

 ###Making Your Own Colors